aiplanethub/introduction-to-pandas/summary-and-aggregation-functions/127-Summary Functions.md

 * The returned summary is all about the categorical columns.
-* Also, we can get a summary about numerical and categorical columns together using the same parameter **'include'**.
+* Also, we can get a summary of numerical and categorical columns together using the same parameter **'include'**.